The role of exchangeability in causal inference: Definition and estimation of causal contrasts

-If we further assume regularity conditions that allow interchanging the order of limit and integration, the limit of the above expectation becomes
+If we further assume regularity conditions that allow interchanging the order of limit and integration, the limit of the above expectation becomes \settowidth{\templen}{$= \sum_{x_{j}} \int_{\phi, \psi}$}

 assuming that the posterior distribution converges to a degenerate distribution at the true parameter values $(\phi_0, \psi_0)$ \citep[cf.][p.
 139]{vandervaart:1998}.
 The right-hand side here corresponds to the direct standardization/back-door formula, which was previously obtained informally as Equation \eqref{equation:ppdirectstandardization}.
-Since, following \citet[][p.
-173]{bernardo:1994}, and as per the definitions in Section \ref{section:introduction}, we interpret parameters as (unknown) functions of infinite sequences of observables, the form \eqref{formula:ppexpectationlimit} motivates definition (\ref{equation:causalcontrast}) as the causal parameter of interest, as \eqref{formula:ppexpectationlimit} does not depend on the prior $Q(\phi, \psi ; \mathcal E)$.
+Because we interpret parameters as (unknown) functions of infinite sequences of observables (following \citealp[][p.
+173]{bernardo:1994} and as per the definitions in Section \ref{section:introduction}), form \eqref{formula:ppexpectationlimit} motivates definition (\ref{equation:causalcontrast}) as the causal parameter of interest, as \eqref{formula:ppexpectationlimit} does not depend on the prior $Q(\phi, \psi ; \mathcal E)$.

-\subsection{Estimation under the observational setting}
+\subsection{Estimation Under the Observational Setting}

-\textbf{Identification:} In order to estimate the causal contrast \eqref{equation:causalcontrast} defined under the experimental setting $\mathcal E$ based on data collected under the observational setting $\mathcal O$, in \eqref{formula:ppexpectation} we have to make the substitutions $P(Y_{i} \mid x_{i}, z_{i}, \phi; \mathcal E) = P(Y_{i} \mid x_{i}, z_{i}, \phi; \mathcal O)$ and $P(X_{i} \mid \psi; \mathcal E) = P(X_{i} \mid \psi; \mathcal O)$; the former corresponds to the stability assumption, which in turn is implied by the infinite extension of the conditional exchangeability property \eqref{equation:spope}.
-The latter can be taken to be true by definition, i.e. the standard population is chosen according to the observed covariate distribution.
-Under these assumptions, the parameters $\phi$ and $\psi$ have the \textbf{same} interpretation under both settings $\mathcal E$ and $\mathcal O$.
-With a given observed realization $w_{1:n}$, this gives an \emph{estimator} for \eqref{formula:ppexpectationlimit} as
+\textbf{Identification:} To estimate the causal contrast \eqref{equation:causalcontrast} defined under the experimental setting $\mathcal E$ based on data collected under the observational setting $\mathcal O$, in \eqref{formula:ppexpectation} we have to make the substitutions $P(Y_{i} \mid z_{i}, x_{i}, \phi; \mathcal E) = P(Y_{i} \mid z_{i}, x_{i}, \phi; \mathcal O)$ and $P(X_{i} \mid \psi; \mathcal E) = P(X_{i} \mid \psi; \mathcal O)$; the former corresponds to the stability assumption, which in turn is implied by the infinite extension of the conditional exchangeability property \eqref{equation:spope}.
+The latter can be taken to be true by definition, i.e., the standard population is chosen according to the observed covariate distribution.
+Under these assumptions, parameters $\phi$ and $\psi$ have the \textbf{same} interpretation under both settings $\mathcal E$ and $\mathcal O$.
+With a given observed realization $(w_i)_{i=1}^n$, this gives an \emph{estimator} for \eqref{formula:ppexpectationlimit} as